 Accurate flux densities are obtained by observing one of 3C286, 3C147 or 3C48 during the observing run.
 These sources are slowly variable, so we attempt to monitor and update their flux densities each year when the VLA is in its D-configuration.
-The VLA's flux density scale is based on the Baars et al. values for 3C295 at all bands except K-band (23 GHz).
-For this band, the situation is still unsettled, but it is likely we will adopt the Baars et al. value of NGC7027.
+The VLA's flux density scale is based on the Baars et al. values for 3C295 at all bands except K-band (23 GHz) and Q-band (43 GHz).
+For these bands, the situation is still unsettled, but it is likely we will use computed planet flux densities to set the flux density scale.

 Table 11 shows the flux densities of these sources in December 1989 at our standard bands.
+New data of excellent quality of these objects at all bands have been taken in March 1995, and will be reduced over the summer of 1995.